 Diridon Station is already the hub of Silicon Valley’s transportation network, serving Caltrain, ACE, Amtrak, VTA lightrail service, and bus services from numerous regional service providers.
 With the planned addition of BART and High-Speed Rail by 2025, Mayor Liccardo is focused on growing Diridon Station, and the surrounding area, into the largest, best-connected, multimodal transit hub west of the Mississippi.
 Read about the Diridon Station Area Plan on the Planning Department's website.

 Mayor Liccardo has been a longtime advocate of extending BART to San José and completing a "ring of rail" around the Bay Area, which will help take drivers off of the road, relieve congestion and reduce greenhouse gas emissions.
-With the first phase of the VTA Silicon Valley extension to San José's Berryessa neighborhood coming online in 2017 (ahead of schedule and under budget), Mayor Liccardo is leading efforts to secure the funding necessary for the full BART Silicon Valley Phase II extension, and to bring the transit line to Alum Rock, Diridon Station in Downtown San José and Santa Clara.
+With the first phase of the VTA Silicon Valley extension to San José's Berryessa neighborhood coming online in late 2017 (ahead of schedule and under budget), Mayor Liccardo is leading efforts to secure the funding necessary for the full BART Silicon Valley Phase II extension, and to bring the transit line to Alum Rock, Diridon Station in Downtown San José and Santa Clara.
 Read more on BART Silicon Valley on VTA's website.

 In the coming years, VTA will deliver new, high-frequency bus rapid transit (BRT) lines, enhanced efficiency on light rail, and local line restructures to better connect to new BART stations.
 In his roles on the Metropolitan Transportation Commission and the Valley Transportation Authority Board - key positions that support a range of investments in the region - Mayor Liccardo continues to push to bring these new services online and ensure that residents have access to more convenient and useful transit options.

 Visit VTA's website to learn more about current public transit projects.